Hayk Mkrtchyan

 Biography

 From 2001 – 2005 Hayk studied at the Armenian State Pedagogical University, in the Faculty of Culture, Department of Museum Studies and Monuments Preservation.
-After graduating he qualified as a museologist and guide, and also began working at the History Museum of Yerevan as a senior researcher and briefly as Deputy Director of Finances.
+After graduating he qualified as a museologist and guide and began working at the History Museum of Yerevan as a senior researcher and briefly as Deputy Director of Finances.

 At the British Museum

-During his time on the International Training Programme in 2014, Hayk was based in the Middle East department and his partner placement was spent at Glasgow Museums.
+During his time on the International Training Programme in 2014, Hayk was based in the Middle East Department and his partner placement was spent at Glasgow Museums.

 Hayk’s place on the programme was generously supported by the Aall Foundation.